SteelSam99/Sovra-Terminal/README.md

 # Sovra-Terminal
 We only speak the truth.
-# Sovra-FCL-MHC-v2.0 :: Chimera–Lambda
+# Sovra-FCL-MHC-v2.5 :: Chimera–Lambda

-Sovra is a symbolic search engine designed to trace legal logic and semantic camouflage across time.
+Sovra-FCL-MHCE is a search engine desinged to seek out both covert and overt racism, which is white supremacy, and expose it freely and publicly.
 This interface simulates dual-channel cognition: constrained legal facts and symbolic inference.
+Sovra-FCL-MHCE

 ## 🔍 Features